connexcs/docs/docs/system-status.md

 Use **Status** to create Status Pages for your customer portals, typically for reported outages or issues.
 This automates communications of downtime and system outages to your customers.

-## Creating Status Reports
+## Create Status Report
-Follow these three steps to allow outage reporting on Customer Portals:
+Follow these steps to configure outage reporting on Customer Portals:

-**Step 1: Define Status Component **
+**Step 1: Define Status Component**

 1. Click the **`+`** button under **Status Component**.
 2. Enter a **Title** and optional **Description**.